leoBitto/DjangoForge/README.md

 7. \q # close the prompt

 #### REMEMBER TO SET IN .env
+### DO NOT USE SPACES
 1. DATABASE_NAME=myproject
 2. DATABASE_USER=myprojectuser
 3. DATABASE_PASS=password

+4. also create a new secret key
+5. set DEBUG=FALSE

 ## the django project
 the django project is inside the /src folder, in here reside all the code necessary to make the django project work. inside the folder /base there are the basic setting and the .env file.